Cool-season flowering plants

 When designing my fall containers, I use a technique first introduced by Steve Silk for Fine Gardening Magazine; it’s called Thrillers, Fillers and Spillers.
-Grouping plants into these three distinct categories as you make your purchases helps organize them according to height, impact and the role they will play in the overall look of your container.
+Grouping plants into these three distinct categories helps organize them according to height, impact and the role they will play in the overall look of the container.
 Here’s how it works:

 Purple fountain grass

-Fillers: these are rounded or mounding plants that “fill” the mid sections of the planter, disguising leggy thrillers and adding mass to the container while providing color and/or textural contrast.
+These are rounded or mounding plants that “fill” the mid sections of the fall container.
+Their job is to disguise leggy thrillers and add mass to the composition while providing color and/or textural contrast.
 Think of them as the glue that holds the container together, providing a backdrop for other plantings.
 Foliage plants and medium-sized flowering plants both make great fillers.

 Of course, you can always use asters or mums for fillers, but consider trying some of these more unexpected species below.

-Spillers: these are the cascading plants that finish off the edges of the container and add drama.
-Spillers continue the theme begun by the thriller, either in color, texture or contrasting form.
+Long and rambling, these plants soften the edges of your container while adding cascading drama.
+Spillers generally continue the theme begun by the thriller, either in color, texture or contrasting form.
 Interesting fall spillers include:

 Creeping Jenny (Lysimachia)